Linux

 }

-In the case of Mac Mini, there's an additional hardware-configuration
+For the Mac Mini, there is an additional hardware-configuration

 set.
-Because is the first time rebuilding the configuration, add its channel as did during the installation process.
+As this is the first time rebuilding the configuration, add its channel as you did during the installation process.

 sudo nix-channel --add https://github.com/NixOS/nixos-hardware/archive/master.tar.gz nixos-hardware